-Your child will be given the opportunity to contribute to their One Page Profiles and targets.
+Your child will be given the opportunity to contribute to their pupil passport and targets.
 Your child will be aware of his/her targets and we aim to explain how the support is being provided.
 There is also a questionnaire that we invite pupils to complete through which they can share their views.